 Colca Canyon is the biggest reason people even come to Arequipa, so you gotta go.
 Plus, there are condors!
 Otherwise known as the huge, ugly-headed birds that gave name to the most famous lookout point, Mirador Cruz del Cóndor.
 Many treks start from this point.
 You can continue to Cabanaconde for more viewpoints.

 You can spend as little or as much time as you want at Colca Canyon.
-We were happy with just the viewpoints, but by all means, take a hike.
+I was happy with just the viewpoints, but by all means, take a hike.

 Colca Canyon is pretty high up, with the Cruz del Condor viewpoint at an altitude of 3,700 m (12,000 ft).
-You might want to stock up on some coca just in case you get signs of mountain sickness.
+You might want to stock up on some coca just in case you experience mountain sickness.

 Rent a car.
 You can again do that at Alkila Rent a Car.
 Alternatively, a taxi from Cusco airport to the city center is USD 25.
 You can use the Cabify app in Cusco as well.